Online gender-based violence: Adult experiences

 Acts of violence and harassment online can lead victims to withdraw from social environments, both online and in person.
 Young women aged 18–24 are far more likely to experience online harassment than older women, most likely due to their level of access and involvement with online communities and causes them to be more likely to experience the negative impacts of online gendered violence.
 Other impacts victims may experience depression and other mental health issues.

 Gamergate

-One of the most notorious instances of widespread gender-based violence is the Gamergate controversy.
+One of the most notorious instances of widespread gender-based violence was Gamergate.
 Beginning in August 2014, this controversy evolved into a widespread harassment campaign against female-identifying internet users.
 Proliferated through the hashtag #Gamergate, this controversy shows how at risk female identifying internet users and content creators are to harassment, death threats, and sexually derogatory attacks among other things.
 These online threats translated into the personal lives of the women being attacked; many were forced to relocate, stay in close contact with the police, and cancel scheduled in-person events.
 The Gamergate controversy shows how widespread and damaging online gender-based violence is, and how quickly this sort of harassment and abuse is able to spread online.
 This is also an example of online gender-based violence where women were attacked who were attempting to raise issues regarding online gender-based violence.

-Impacts

-Online gender-based violence can have both online and offline effects.
-Online abuse and violence may silence and sensor women's voices.
-It may also threaten women's offline safety.
-Online violence and threats may cause the affected gender to fear for their offline safety.
-It may also affect their offline jobs due to the fear of being attacked physically.

-Online gender-based abuse and violence is an intersectional challenge.
-The perpeterators of online gender-based violence target the vulnerable members of a particular gender, including the women of color and the LGBTQ.